deanwampler/spark-scala-tutorial/tutorial/README.md

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

 There are comments at the end of this file with suggested exercises to learn the API.
-Try them as time permits.
-All the subsequent examples include suggested exercises, too.
+All the subsequent examples we'll discuss include suggested exercises, too.
 Solutions for some of them are provided in the `src/main/scala/sparkworkshop/solns` directory.

-You can exit the shell now.
+You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d).

-If you ran this example locally, you can exit SBT or the Activator shell using `exit` or `^d`, then restart the Activator UI, if you wish.
+If you ran this example locally using the Activator/SBT `console`, you can exit that application using `exit` or `^d`.
+Do this if you want to continue using the Activator UI.
+Restart it as described previously.

 ## WordCount2